pl247/ai-toolkit/README.md

 sudo reboot
 ```

-## Running the TextGen server software for the first time using CPU
+## Running the TextGen Server Software

+Now that the system is fully installed, you can run the server software using either CPU or GPU (if installed).

+### Using CPU Only

 Activate the textgen environment in conda, move to the correct directory and start the text generation server: